grincc/grin-wallet-api-tutorial/readme.md

 }
 ```

-`message` - A string representing an armored slatepack.
+`message` - A string representing an armored Slatepack.
-`secret_indices` - Indices along this wallet's deriviation path with which to attempt decryption.
+`secret_indices` - Indices along this wallet's derivation path with which to attempt decryption.
 This function will attempt to use secret keys at each index along this path to attempt to decrypt the payload, returning an error if none of the keys match.

 To see an example run the next: